Eight Miles High

-"Eight Miles High" is a song by the American rock band the Byrds, written by Gene Clark, Jim McGuinn (a.k.a.
-Roger McGuinn), and David Crosby.
+"Eight Miles High" is a song by the American rock band the Byrds, written by Gene Clark, Jim McGuinn (later known as Roger McGuinn), and David Crosby.
 It was first released as a single on March 14, 1966.
 Musically influenced by sitar player Ravi Shankar and jazz saxophonist John Coltrane, the song was influential in developing the musical styles of psychedelia and raga rock.
 Accordingly, critics often cite "Eight Miles High" as being the first bona fide psychedelic rock song, as well as a classic of the counterculture era.

 The song was subject to a U.S. radio ban shortly after its release, following allegations published in the broadcasting trade journal the Gavin Report regarding perceived drug connotations in its lyrics.
-The band strenuously denied these allegations at the time, but in later years both Clark and Crosby admitted that the song was at least partly inspired by their own drug use.
+The band strenuously denied these allegations at the time, but in later years both Clark and Crosby admitted that the song was at least partly inspired by their drug use.
 The failure of "Eight Miles High" to reach the Billboard Top 10 is usually attributed to the broadcasting ban, but some commentators have suggested the song's complexity and uncommercial nature were greater factors.

-"Eight Miles High" reached number 14 on the Billboard Hot 100 chart and number 24 in the UK Singles Chart.
+"Eight Miles High" reached number 14 on the Billboard Hot 100 chart, number 9 on Canada's RPM chart, number 16 on the New Zealand listener chart and number 24 on the UK Singles Chart.
 The song was also included on the band's third album, Fifth Dimension, which was released on July 18, 1966.
 "Eight Miles High" became the Byrds' third and final U.S. Top 20 hit, and was their last release before the departure of Clark, who was the band's principal songwriter at the time.